lukelloydjones/Validation-free-age-calibration/README.md

     * `TMB`: The core package for compiling and running the statistical models.
     * `mgcv`: For setting up smooth matrices.
     * `dplyr`: For efficient data manipulation (recommended but not strictly required by the model).
-    * `dplyr`: Helps with some faster matrix sampling and calculations.
+    * `Rfast`: Helps with some faster matrix sampling and calculations.
-    * 'offarray' and 'mvbutils': From the MVB CKMR universe. options(repos = unique( c( mvb = 'https://markbravington.r-universe.dev',
+    * 'offarray' and 'mvbutils': From the MVB CKMR univeRse. options(repos = unique( c( mvb = 'https://markbravington.r-universe.dev',
                  getOption( 'repos')[ 'CRAN']